 Variables including the patient’s age, overall health, and the size and location of the tumor determine whether or not surgery is necessary to remove the schwannomas.
 Some other treatment options include:

-- Monitoring – if a schwannoma is small, not growing, or posing any risks, or if the patient is not a good candidate for surgery, surgeons may choose monitoring the tumor as the best treatment option
+- Monitoring – if a schwannoma is small, not growing, or posing any risks, or if the patient is not a good candidate for surgery, surgeons may choose to monitor the tumor as the best treatment option

 - Surgery – removal of the tumor may be the best option to relieve pressure on the spinal cord and nerves.